-2.5.4 Construction Power, Water Use, and Domestic Supply Services source for construction would be recycled water from the City's newly upgraded wastewater treatment plant.
+2.5.4 Construction Power, Water Use, and Domestic Supply Services

 Electric power required for construction of the Estrella Substation would be supplied by tapping into the existing power lines adjacent to the substation site.
 Small generators may also be used to supply temporary power during construction at the substation site.